-The DAP 800 has two possible external input clocking modes.
+The DAP 820 has two possible external input clocking modes.
 When Channel List Clocking is enabled, all input pins are sampled on each low to high transition of the external clock.
 When Channel List Clocking is disabled, a single pin is sampled on each low to high transition of the external clock.
-See Chapter 7 for more details.

-Connector J16, located near the center of the DAP 800, determines the clocking mode for external clocking.
+Connector J16, located above the left-most gold edge connector, determines the clocking mode for external clocking.
 J16 is a three pin vertical header of one column on 0.100 inch centers.
 The factory configuration is "enabled."